The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 process.env.PORT = 3000;

-The same applies to booleans.
-Setting process.env.VERBOSE = true stores the string "true".
-Setting process.env.COUNT = undefined stores the string "undefined".
+The same rule applies to booleans and to values that often appear by accident.
+Setting process.env.VERBOSE = true stores "true".
+Setting process.env.COUNT = undefined stores "undefined".
 Setting process.env.VALUE = null stores "null".
-Every value goes through ToString() before hitting the C setter.
+Assigned values currently pass through ToString() before storage; in the main thread, the resulting string then goes through the native environment setter.

 if (process.env.ENABLE_CACHE) {